TalaoDAO/sandbox-doc/docs/source/introduction.rst

 Altme Wallet's design teams have therefore set out to create a wallet whose user experience and interface are as efficient as the best crypto wallets on the market.
 Moreover, the interface is improved every day with feedback from many users of Web3 applications currently in production.

-The UX and UI of the Altme Wallet are among the **bests on the market**.
+In order to allow Issuers to provide the best UX and UI, the Altme Wallet implement the DIF Wallet Rendering standards  https://identity.foundation/wallet-rendering/.

 Altme Wallet credentials and keys backup and recovery
 ******************************************************